 So far, focused on the difficult "prognostic" datasets.
-We also ran our algorithm on the typically easier "diagnostic" ones; see Table 2.
-We see that our BIC(ROBIC,SVM) system performs well on these easy tasks as well - consistently obtaining 85% accuracy, or better.
-In many cases, one bicluster is sufficient to produce these results, as it easily splits the data into the classes; see right-most pair of graphs in Figure 2, for Lung Cancer (D_3) .
+We also ran our algorithm on the typically easier "diagnostic" ones.
+The results appear in Table 3.
+We see, again, that our BIC(ROBIC,SVM) system performs well, on these easy tasks as well - consistently obtaining 85% accuracy, or better.
+In many cases, the first bicluster alone is sufficient to produce these results, as it easily splits into the classes; see right-most pair of graphs in Figure 3, for Lung Cancer ( $D_3$ ).

-One concern is our methodology, which finds biclusters using feature values from both the test and the training data (but not the labels).
-While this is clearly appropriate in the transductive framework, it does not directly match the canonical inductive framework, which typically involves classifying a single instance at a time, based on a classifier learned from the training set.
+One concern is our methodology, of finding biclusters from both the test and (the unlabeled portion of) the training data.
+While this is clearly appropriate in the transductive framework (Tong and Koller, 1998), it does not directly match the canonical inductive framework, which typically involves classifying a single instance at a time, based on a classifier learned from the training set.